xvik/generator-lib-java/README.md

 #### Build upgrade

-If generator started in folder with already generator project - it will work in update mode.
+If generator started in folder with already generated project - it will work in update mode.
 This will allow you to easily update existing build with new generator version.

 Update mode skips some files to reduce update to only meaningful files (e.g. no need to update CHANGELOG.md, gradle.properties etc).